NanoComp/meep/doc/docs/Python_Tutorials/Frequency_Domain_Solver.md

 ![](../images/CWsolver-python.png)
 </center>

 As a further validation of the frequency-domain solver, we will compare its fields with those computed using time-stepping.
-This involves taking the Fourier transform of $E_z$ via the `add_dft_fields` routine.
+This involves taking the Fourier transform of E$_z$ via the `add_dft_fields` routine.
 At the end of the time stepping, these frequency-domain fields are then output to an HDF5 file via `output_dft`.
 The script is extended as follows.

 ```py
 sim.reset_meep()